AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

 1. Open the Map Collection.
 You can view the various output presets like the AEM Sites, PDF (including Native PDF),  HTML5, EPUB, and Custom presets as per your configuration.

-1. To generate output for the selected maps, select the required map files and the specifc presets, and then select **Generate**.
+1. To generate output for the selected maps, select the required map files and the specific presets, and then select **Generate**.

     >[!IMPORTANT]
     >
     > If an output generation process for a preset or DITA map is either in the queue or in progress, you cannot initiate another output generation task for the same preset or map.

-1. Once the output has been generated, switch to the **Generated history** tab to view the list of all generated maps.
+1. Once the output has been generated, navigate to the **Generated history** tab to view the list of all generated maps.
 You can track the generation progress in the **Status** column, which indicates whether a generation is Executing or Finished.

     ![Status of generation](./images/generated-tab-status.png)